 News & Bulletins

-EPC Courses for Winter 2014
+EPC Courses for Spring 2015

-Click here for a list of additional courses approved for the minor.
+Click here for a list of additional courses approved for the minor

 The Program in Environmental Policy and Culture (EPC) is an interdisciplinary minor focusing on the study of the relationship between people and their natural surroundings.
 The program integrates social sciences and humanities approaches to environmental studies.
 The minor is open to all Northwestern undergraduate students.
 More